xfournet/jready/README.md

 More than a small size, the goal of minimal Docker image is to enhance security by reducing the attack surface.

 Note than theses images don't include a JRE:
-* you can freely to choose the JRE vendor (eg Oracle or OpenJDK) and version (tested from 1.7 to 11)
+* you can freely choose the JRE vendor (eg Oracle or OpenJDK) and version (tested from 1.7 to 11)
 * with JRE 9 and higher, you can freely build your own minimal JRE thanks to [jlink](https://docs.oracle.com/en/java/javase/11/tools/jlink.html).
 See example below.

 An example below shows how a JRE can be integrated on top of theses images.